bilal-fazlani/commanddotnet/docs/TestTools/overview.md

 These tools enable you to provide end-to-end testing as if running the app in a console.

-If you're using the [.UseDefaultMiddleware()](../OtherFeatures/default-middleware.md) method, testing as this layer will help identify bugs on upgrade due to new opt-in features.

 !!!
 Note
     These test tools are used to test all of the CommandDotNet features.<br/>They are well suited to testing middleware and other extensibility components.